shbabylo/azure-docs/articles/security/fundamentals/feature-availability.md

 | - Office 365 DoD | - | GA |
 |  |  |

-## Azure Defender for IoT
+## Microsoft Defender for IoT

-Azure Defender for IoT lets you accelerate IoT/OT innovation with comprehensive security across all your IoT/OT devices.
-For end-user organizations, Azure Defender for IoT offers agentless, network-layer security that is rapidly deployed, works with diverse industrial equipment, and interoperates with Azure Sentinel and other SOC tools.
+Microsoft Defender for IoT lets you accelerate IoT/OT innovation with comprehensive security across all your IoT/OT devices.
+For end-user organizations, Microsoft Defender for IoT offers agentless, network-layer security that is rapidly deployed, works with diverse industrial equipment, and interoperates with Microsoft Sentinel and other SOC tools.
 Deploy on-premises or in Azure-connected environments.
-For IoT device builders, the Azure Defender for IoT security agents allow you to build security directly into your new IoT devices and Azure IoT projects.
+For IoT device builders, the Microsoft Defender for IoT security agents allow you to build security directly into your new IoT devices and Azure IoT projects.
 The micro agent has flexible deployment options, including the ability to deploy as a binary package or modify source code.
 And the micro agent is available for standard IoT operating systems like Linux and Azure RTOS.
-For more information, see the [Azure Defender for IoT product documentation](../../defender-for-iot/index.yml).
+For more information, see the [Microsoft Defender for IoT product documentation](../../defender-for-iot/index.yml).

-The following table displays the current Azure Defender for IoT feature availability in Azure, and Azure Government.
+The following table displays the current Microsoft Defender for IoT feature availability in Azure, and Azure Government.

 ### For organizations